Hot tub owners will have to deal with a leak in their spa at some point. If you know what to look for, finding and fixing it can be a breeze.

 Finding the cause of the leak

 After disconnecting the power, open the equipment compartment and look for obvious leaks or pooling.
-This is difficult if your spa has full foam insulation, but water saturated foam is where to start digging until you find the leak source.
+This is difficult if your spa has full-foam insulation, but the water-saturated foam is where to start digging until you find the leak source.

 Another method is to let the water drop (with the spa off), observing the water level once it stops dropping.
 Investigate all jets or fittings just above the new water level for leaks.

 The problem may be a Suction Assembly or another component within the tub if the water level drops all the way to the bottom.

 Leaks commonly stem from the following areas or components:

 Pay close attention to the pump: is there water under it, or does the pump motor look like it’s been sprayed with water?
 If so, a pump seal failure could be the source of the leak.

 A Seal Kit, Wet End Assembly, or Complete Pump Assembly is called for if the pump seal has failed.
 In many cases, a new pump and motor assembly costs less than rebuilding the old pump and comes with a warranty.

 There are 2 likely areas to leak on a heater: plumbing fittings on either end of the heater, or sensors/pressure switches.